Candidate Information

 RUNNING AS A “PARTISAN” CANDIDATE?

 If you are interested in running for one of the county or municipal public offices listed above under the designation of either Republican or Democrat at the General Election, you must first run as a candidate in one of the two partisan primary elections held in June.
 Successful Primary candidates will go on to represent their respective party at the November General Election.
-Petitions for the June Primary elections must be filed before 4 p.m. on or before the 71st day prior to election day.
+Petitions for the June Primary elections must be filed before 4 p.m. on or before the 71st day prior to election day -- except that petitions for the June 3, 2025 Primary are due March 24th.
 Municipal offices are filed with the municipal clerk; County offices (as well as State Committee Member) are filed with the county clerk.
 The number of signatures required on a primary petition differs from one party to the next and from town to town.
 Click here for petitions and signature requirements.

 RUNNING AS AN “INDEPENDENT” CANDIDATE?

 If you do not wish to run as a Democrat or Republican candidate in November, you have the option of filing a “direct petition” with the county clerk to run for county or municipal office on the November General Election ballot.
 All direct petitions must be filed with the County Clerk no later than 4 p.m. of the day of the Primary election.
 The number of signatures required on a direct petition differs from town to town.
-Click here for signature requirements.
-Direct petitions are available from the County Clerk’s Office or visit our election forms page for an electronic petition.
-Call our office with questions at 973-579-0900.
+Direct petitions are available from the County Clerk’s Office.
+Call our office for signature requirements and/or with questions at 973-579-0900, ext.
+1501.

 RUNNING FOR SCHOOL BOARD?